-Students are trained in fundamental studio art mediums.
-Those skills are then translated to a digital workflow using industry standard equipment - Macintosh computers, and a host of contemporary tools housed in the Graphics Design Lab in Hermann Fine Arts Center.
-While the Design Lab hosts the majority of classroom lectures, demonstrations, and student work area, additional classes in painting, printmaking, art history and research assignments take graphic design students across many disciplines to offer exposure to a variety ideas and methods.
+You will train in fundamental studio art mediums, then translate those skills to a digital workflow using industry standard equipment, such as Macintosh computers and a host of contemporary tools housed in the Graphics Design Lab in Hermann Fine Arts Center.
+Additional courses in painting, printmaking, art history and research will introduce you to a variety of ideas and methods.

 What can you do with a major in Graphic Design?